 Of course, you’ve read a dozen articles and prepped yourself to negotiate smartly and find the perfect house but unless you aren’t working in the real estate field, you don’t know everything about it.

 Thus it’s best to invest in an agent.
-He will guide you and show you properties that suit you, make you feel comfortable.
+He will guide you and show you properties that suit you, and make you feel comfortable.
 You won’t be wasting time visiting a property that doesn’t suit your requirements.

 The smart move is to keep an agent as he knows the price and can easily negotiate when you’re all emotional and excited.

-The agent will also have information about when to buy, in what location to buy and how to buy to save the most money.
+The agent will also have information about when to buy, in what location to buy, and how to buy to save the most money.
 Trust me you want these secrets!
 Have a good trustable real estate agent at all times.

 If all checks out, you’ve decided to buy your dream home, but did you check everything one last time?
 Does it all seem proper or does it all seem too good to be true?